-Ruby 2D Array ExamplesUse 2D arrays and jagged arrays.
-Nest arrays and access subarrays.
+Ruby 2D Array ExamplesUse 2D arrays, jagged arrays and nested arrays.
+Access subarrays by iterating with each.

 2D array.
 Often data is two-dimensional.
 We need to access cells by rows and columns.
 With the Array in Ruby, we can nest Arrays, creating 2D arrays.